YouKnow74/StadiumSpotter-FE/README.md

 - `/reservation`: handles requests related to reservations affairs such as: adding a new reservation, retrieving a list of reservations, deleting a reservation, editing a reservation and updating a reservation.

-- `/library`: handles requests related to stadiums such as: creating a new stadium, retrieving a list of stadiums, deleting a stadium, editing a stadium, and updating a stadium.
+- `/library`: handles requests related to Musixbox such as: creating a new stadium, retrieving a list of Musixbox, deleting a stadium, editing a stadium, and updating a stadium.
 It also includes file upload functionality using the multer middleware for the /add route.

 -  `/payment`: handles request related to payment such as: retrieving a list of payments, adding a new payment, editing a payment, updating a payment and retrieving the details of a specific payment.

--   `/albums`: handles request related to sports such as: adding a new sport, retrieving a list of sports and deleting a sport category.
+-   `/albums`: handles request related to albums such as: adding a new album, retrieving a list of albums and deleting a album category.

 -   `/user`:  handles request related to user-related operations such as: signup, signin, index, detail, edit, delete and update the user.